Invoice items

 Top Tip: The 'Quick Search' box at the top of the screen makes it easy to filter the list of items.

-Within the 'Edit Item' popup, you can edit the name, unit price and add invoice item tags.
+Within the 'Edit Item' pop-up, you can edit the name, unit price and add invoice item tags.

 Find out more about invoice item tags later in this support article.

-Note: it's not possible to edit an invoice item price if the item has been used within an invoice.
+Note: It's not possible to edit an invoice item price if the item has been used within an invoice.
 It's also not possible to alter an invoice item name if it's been used for multiple invoices.

 Creating invoices using items